tejasramdas/interface/README.md

  - Add reset and save for data.
  - Need to change timeout by writing custom wrapper for analog read.
  - I/O clocks need to be synced properly but good enough for now.
- - Toggle between v-clamp and i-clamp (change units and rescale read/write)
+ - Toggle between v-clamp and i-clamp (change units and rescale read/write) - looks fine, need to check

 ### RIG TODO